24/7 Emergency HVAC Service in Tulsa

 No cool in a heat wave

 This is the most common summer emergency call.
 July in Tulsa, outdoor temps holding at 99°F even at 11 PM.
 Upstairs bedroom is 91°F. Kids won't sleep.
-The cause is usually a failed capacitor — a $10 part that costs about $80–$150 to replace with labor — or a contactor that's pitted and not making contact.
+The cause is usually a failed capacitor (a $10 part that costs about $80–$150 to replace with labor) or a contactor that's pitted and not making contact.
 Both parts are on the truck.
 We've fixed this problem at 1 AM on a Tuesday in Owasso and had people back to sleep by 2:30 AM.

 No heat below freezing

-January in Tulsa — 18°F outside, dropping to 10°F by morning.
+January in Tulsa.
+It's 18°F outside, dropping to 10°F by morning.
 Furnace won't fire.
 This is a health and safety call for elderly residents, families with infants, and anyone without backup heat.
 Failed igniters are the most common furnace emergency in Tulsa; they fail because silicon carbide degrades after 5–7 years of cycling, and Tulsa's cold snaps push furnaces hard.
 Igniters are on the truck.
 Flame sensors are on the truck.
 We get most furnace no-heat calls resolved in a single trip.

 CO alarm or gas smell

 Carbon monoxide alarms or gas odors near the furnace are the only HVAC situation where you should call 911 before you call us.
 Get out first.
 After the fire department clears the structure, call us.
-A cracked heat exchanger is the most common furnace-related CO source — and it's invisible to the eye but detectable with proper equipment.
+A cracked heat exchanger is the most common furnace-related CO source, invisible to the eye but detectable with proper equipment.
 We check for heat exchanger cracks on every furnace call and red-tag any system with confirmed CO risk.
 We won't let it slide because it's inconvenient or expensive.

 Water from the air handler

 Tulsa summers pull 1–3 gallons of water per hour out of the air on a humid August day.
 If the condensate drain line backs up, that water overflows the pan and can drip through ceilings.
-Many air handlers have a float switch that kills the system when the pan fills — which is why your AC might suddenly stop with no apparent cause.
+Many air handlers have a float switch that kills the system when the pan fills.
+That's why your AC might suddenly stop with no apparent cause.
 Clear the drain (a wet-dry vac at the exterior drain outlet usually does it), and the system restarts.
 We'll show you how to do this yourself and check whether the underlying cause was a cracked drain pan, improper pitch, or biological growth in the drain line.

-First freeze of fall — and the heat pump won't switch modes
+First freeze of fall, and the heat pump won't switch modes

 First October cold snap of the year.
 Temperatures hit the 30s overnight.
 The heat pump is stuck in cooling mode or the reversing valve won't shift.
 This is a common call for Tulsa homeowners with heat pumps who haven't tested the heating mode since last winter.
 A stuck reversing valve usually means the valve solenoid has failed.
-On dual-fuel systems, the gas furnace backup should kick in — if it doesn't, the furnace side needs diagnosis.
+On dual-fuel systems, the gas furnace backup should kick in.
+If it doesn't, the furnace side needs diagnosis.
 Either way, this is a same-night fix if the right part is in stock.

 What to Do When Your AC Quits at Night